-- The Commissioner is accountable to local people and will draw on this mandate to set and shape the strategic objectives for North Yorkshire and the City of York in consultation with the Chief Fire Officer, taking into account the Fire and Rescue National Framework for England 2018 requirements - The Fire and Rescue Plan will clearly set out the strategic direction and objectives - The Commissioner can issue a Police, Fire and Crime Plan that outlines the fire and rescue objectives and the police and crime objectives in the same document - The Commissioner's communication and engagement strategy will set out how local people will be involved with the Commissioner to ensure they are part of decision making, accountability and future direction.
-This will be a mixture of being part of the yearly planning arrangements and becoming involved in issues of interest to local people as they emerge - The Commissioner will develop arrangements for effective engagement with key stakeholders, ensuring that where appropriate they remain closely involved in decision making, accountability and future direction - The strength of the Commissioner's working relationship with the Police, Fire and Crime Panel, constituent local authorities and other relevant parties
+- The Commissioner is accountable to local people and will draw on this mandate to set and shape the strategic objectives for North Yorkshire and the City of York in consultation with the Chief Fire Officer, taking into account the Fire and Rescue National Framework for England 2018 requirements - The Fire and Rescue Plan will set out the strategic principles, priorities and outcomes The Fire and Rescue Plan will clearly set out the strategic direction and objectives - The Commissioner can issue a Police, Fire and Crime Plan that outlines the fire and rescue objectives and the police and crime objectives in the same document. - The Commissioner's communication and engagement strategy Delivery Plan will set out how local people will be involved with the Commissioner to ensure they are part of decision making, accountability and future direction.
+This will be a mixture of being part of the yearly planning arrangements and becoming involved in issues of interest to local people as they emerge - The Commissioner will develop arrangements for effective engagement with key stakeholders, ensuring that where appropriate they remain closely involved in decision making, accountability and future direction - The strength of the Commissioner's working relationship with the Police, Fire and Crime Panel, constituent local authorities and other relevant parties - The relevant national Fire Standards as adopted from time to time